Anaphylaxis

 Adrenaline is the treatment for anaphylaxis.
 Adrenaline works by quickly reversing the effects of anaphylaxis.

-Adrenaline can be easily given using an auto-injector such as an EpiPen (the only one available in Aotearoa New Zealand).
+Adrenaline can be easily given using an auto-injector such as an EpiPen® (the only one prescribed in Aotearoa New Zealand).
 The auto-injector injects a single, pre-measured dose of adrenaline into your muscle.
 If you're at risk of anaphylaxis, then your healthcare provider might ask you to carry an auto-injector with you.
-Deaths from anaphylaxis are more common away from home and when adrenaline is either not used or is delayed.
+Deaths from anaphylaxis are more common away from home and when adrenaline isn't used or is delayed.

 Don't use antihistamines

-Once you have had an anaphylactic reaction you will be referred to a specialist to help you work out your triggers.
-This may involve allergy testing or food/drug challenge.
+Once you've had an anaphylactic reaction you'll be referred to a specialist to help you work out your triggers.
+This may involve allergy testing or a food/drug challenge.

 Knowing your triggers for anaphylaxis is essential.
 In many cases avoidance is the only way to prevent anaphylaxis.
-Your specialist will help you work out ways to reduce the risk of anaphylaxis.
+Your healthcare providers will help you work out ways to reduce the risk of anaphylaxis.
 This usually includes writing up an emergency anaphylaxis action plan.
-You will need to have regular reassessment, to check if the allergy is still present and to make sure your prevention plan is working for you.
+You'll need to be assessed regularly to check if the allergy is still present and to make sure your prevention plan is working for you.

-EpiPen(external link) Online educational resource where you can access additional information about anaphylaxis and EpiPen®.
+EpiPen(external link) An online educational resource where you can access additional information about anaphylaxis and EpiPen®.

-An action plan for anaphylaxis provides a course of action to follow in the event of an allergic reaction, which is often due to food allergy or insect stings.
-Susceptible people and their families should be able to recognise the symptoms of anaphylaxis and know in advance what to do in an emergency.
+An action plan for anaphylaxis provides a course of action to follow in the event of an allergic reaction.
+People who are likely to have an anaphylactic reaction (and their families or caregivers) should be able to recognise the symptoms and know in advance what to do in an emergency.

-A copy of your Anaphylaxis Action Plan, filled in and signed by your doctor or nurse specialist, should be kept with your EpiPen and taken with you wherever you go.
+A copy of your anaphylaxis action plan, filled in and signed by your healthcare provider, should be kept with your EpiPen® and taken with you wherever you go.
 A copy should be given to your child’s early childhood centre or school, or kept at your workplace.

 Anaphylaxis action plans are produced by the Australasian Society of Clinical Immunology and Allergy (ASCIA) and are updated regularly.
-Your doctor or nurse specialist should review these regularly with you.
-Go through these action plans with your healthcare providers and ask any questions if you are unsure.
+Your healthcare provider should review these regularly with you.
+Go through these action plans with your healthcare providers and ask any questions if you're not sure.

 Action plan for EpiPen